Odinakachukwu007/mini_rag_chatbot/README.md

 # 🧠 General Conference RAG Chatbot

-This is a **Mini Retrieval-Augmented Generation (RAG) chatbot** built with Azure OpenAI, Pinecone, and Streamlit.
+This is a professional Retrieval-Augmented Generation (RAG) chatbot built with Azure OpenAI, Pinecone, and Streamlit.
 It allows users to ask questions about LDS General Conference talks and receive accurate, context-rich answers based on the retrieved content.

 ---